Chapter 5: Seeding

 Winter wheat6093720 seeds per square foot

-Annual rye-12,710Seeding at 10 lb./A results in 46 seeds per square foot
+Annual rye-12,710Seeding at 10 pounds per acre results in 46 seeds per square foot

 Cover crops are as much for public perception as they are for erosion control.
 Having your plantings turn green in a timely fashion is essential for a program’s success.